 Applied Behavioural Science

-Insights into the fundamental patterns of individual and group behaviour Speaker: Ms. Diane Pelly
+Insights into the fundamental patterns of individual and group behaviour from this CPD programme.
+Speaker: Ms. Diane Pelly

-Places are limited as class sizes are small, up to 30 per class so you can enrol now to secure your place or send us an enquiry if you have any questions.
+Places are limited as class sizes are small, with up to 30 per class, so enroll as soon as possible to secure your place on the course.

 Applied Behavioural Science - €1,500